Do You Have Questions About Sun Blocking Clothing? I do too, and apparently, we aren’t the only ones.

 Remembering Why We Are Discussing Sun Blocking Fabric

-The level of skin protection from the sun that is provided by a fabric made into a garment is determined by the weave, the color, and the thickness.
+The level of skin protection from the sun that you have from a fabric made into a garment is determined by the weave, the color, and the thickness.
 The stretch is also important as is whether the fabric is wet or dry.

-The two exceptions to keeping your sun blocking shirt dry are if the fabric is silk or viscose.
+The two exceptions to keeping your sun blocking shirt dry are if the fabric is silk.
 These fabrics usually retain their ability to protect your skin at a decent level if wet.
-However, neither of these fibers are preferred for comfort and protection, unless blended with another good dense sun blocking fiber.

 Polyester contains a benzene ring that absorbs UV light naturally.
 Some manufacturers add UV absorbers at different stages in the manufacturing process to produce higher levels of protection.

-According to Wikipedia, one chemical company, BASF embedded nanoparticles of titanium dioxide into a nylon fabric, which can be used for sun protective clothing that maintains its UV protection when wet.
-New methods are being found, and older processes examined and refined to help us stay safe from the sun.
+According to Wikipedia, one chemical company, BASF embedded nanoparticles of titanium dioxide into a nylon fabric, which can be used for sun-protective clothing that maintains its UV protection when wet.
+New methods are being found, and older processes are examined and refined to help us stay safe from the sun.

 Can I Add Fabric Brighteners To Make My Sun Blocking Shirt Work Better And Last Longer?

 There have been some studies using fabric brighteners in the laundry cycle.
-These studies are indicating that washing fabrics in detergents containing fabric brighteners, which absorb UV radiation, might increase the garment’s protective capability.
+These studies indicate that washing fabrics in detergents containing fabric brighteners, which absorb UV radiation, might increase the garment’s protective capability.

 The color brighteners treat the threads the fabric is woven from, making the threads larger around, you know, kind of like me, fluffy!

 They fill more space and give a tighter weave because they are thicker.
-This is said to last through several laundry cycles and improves the overall ability of the garment to block the UV rays from our skin.
+This will last through several laundry cycles and improves the overall ability of the garment to block the UV rays from our skin.

 If you have a family, using these products on the favorites in their wardrobe already will help make the shirts they have to do a better job of protecting their skin.